Here are ten amazing group-friendly visits across the country, ranging from historic venues to beautiful gardens.

 Source: RBG Kew

-The Temperate House is one of Kew’s most impressive attractions.
+The Temperate House is one of Kew’s most impressive attractions, originally opening in 1863 and housing a range of exotic plants.

 5. Shakespeare’s Birthplace, Warwickshire